IIIF/website/source/community/consortium/members.md

 \* indicates Founding Member of the IIIF Consortium
 <ul>
-  {% for i in site.data.institutions %}
+  {% for i in site.data.old.institutions %}
     {% if i.iiifc < 3 %}
    <li>
       {% if i.uri %}<a href="{{ i.uri }}">{% endif %}